Credit: Lavallee Pumpkin Farm

 Where: Winnipeg Art Gallery, 300 Memorial Blvd.
 Winnipeg

 Fall is the time when the magic of migration happens.
-Head to the FortWhyte Alive to experience the annual migration of geese.
-Enjoy this magnificent experience with a three-course meal.
-September 16 – October 17, 2020.
-Goose Flight Feasts
+Head to FortWhyte Alive to experience the annual migration of geese.
+Enjoy this magnificent experience and watch the sky come to life as thousands of geese land after sunset in this breathtaking autumn ritual.
+Wednesday – Sunday, September 17 – October 19, 2025.
+Sunset Goose Flights

 Where: FortWhyte Alive, 1961 McCreary Road, Winnipeg